jloriente/0x1f/README.md

 <h1>0x1f.ie service</h2>

+A URL shortening and QR generator service developed with Node.js.

 <h2>Introduction</h2>
 The 0x1f service is composed by two nodejs script : 0x1f and admin.0x1f.
 The first one is in charge of url redirectioning based on short url.
 The second provide a restfull interface to perform operation like adding a